-10.10 Course Registration for New Students
+11.10 Course Registration for New Students

-Newly-admitted students for programs taught in English who have a TOEFL score of at least 500 or its equivalent will be allowed to register for between nine and 20 credit hours according to their study plan.
+Newly-admitted students for programs taught in English who have achieved EmSAT English with a minimumscore of 1100 or its equivalent will be allowed to register 18 credit hours according to their study plan.

-Newly-admitted students for programs taught in Arabic who have a minimum TOEFL score of at least 450 or its equivalent will be allowed to register for between nine and 20 credit hours according to their study plan.
+Newly-admitted students for programs taught in Arabic who have achieved EmSAT English with a minimum score of 950 or its equivalent will be allowed to register 18 credit hours according to their study plan.

-Newly-admitted students who have a TOEFL score less than the required will be allowed to register up to 12 credit hours according to their study plan, subject to concurrent registration in the English Proficiency Course
+Newly-admitted students who have a English or Arabic EmSAT score less than the required will be allowed to register up to 12 credit hours according to their study plan, subject to concurrent registration in the English Proficiency Course, and Arabic remedial course.

-Important: Students are allowed to complete at most 12 credit hours (university requirements) before fulfillment of English Language Proficiency requirement.
+Important: Students are allowed to complete at most 12 credit hours (university requirements) before fulfillment of English Language Proficiency requirement or Arabic EmSAT.